Facebook removes fake accounts tied to Iran that lured over 1 million followers

 Iran and Russia have denied allegations that they have used social media platforms to launch disinformation campaigns.

-(Reporting by Chris Bing in Washington and Munsif Vengattil in Bengalaru; Editing by Steve Orlofsky and Bernadette Baum)
+(Reporting by Chris Bing in Washington and Munsif Vengattil in Bengalaru, additional reporting by Jack Stubbs in London and Michelle Nichols in New York; Editing by Steve Orlofsky, Bernadette Baum and Susan Thomas)